 You can also marble with a pour technique, which is becoming very popular!
 I still need to try this method out for myself, but there are tons of great resources on pour marbling.

-You can even marble using food products!
+Get ready for this, you can even marble using food products!
 I have marbled oreos and marbled shortbread cookies – both were exceedingly delicious.
 Important Note : Make sure for all edible marbled items that you use EDIBLE materials, like food coloring or gels and white melting chocolates.

-What are the best MARBLED ITEMS to make?
+What are the best marbling craft ideas?

 Seeing as how I have well over 20 marble projects well over 20 items, the real question is what can’t you marble?
 I would say just about everything can be marbled!